hsu-aut/IndustrialStandard-ODP-AutomationML/README.md

  - Complexity Management: Modern automated systems are highly complex, involving numerous components and subsystems.
 AutomationML helps manage this complexity by offering a clear and standardized method to represent and interconnect different system elements.
  - Flexibility and Extensibility: AutomationML is designed to be flexible and extensible, allowing it to adapt to future requirements and incorporate new technologies and methodologies as they emerge.

-This ontology build upon and extends a previous AutomationML-Ontology, that can be found at https://github.com/i40-Tools/AutomationMLOntology/tree/master.
+This ontology builds upon and extends a previous AutomationML-Ontology, that can be found at https://github.com/i40-Tools/AutomationMLOntology/tree/master.
-An preprint describing the design principles and choices can further be found at https://www.semantic-web-journal.net/system/files/swj1855.pdf.
+A preprint describing the design principles and choices can further be found at https://www.semantic-web-journal.net/system/files/swj1855.pdf.
-However, since the inception of the original AutomationML-ontology, the AutomationML standard underwent continuous development, which caused the ontology to become outdated.
-The current state of the ontology reflects these changes.
+However, since the inception of the original AutomationML-ontology, the AutomationML standard underwent continuous and significant development, which caused the ontology to become outdated.
+The provided ontology significantly extends the coverage of the previous version and introduced numerous changes to align the ontology to the vocabulary of AutomationML/CAEX v3.

 ## Usage